 If you're installing a dish-drawer-style dishwasher, such as those from Fisher & Paykel, then you may need to remove the drawer from the chassis before sliding it into place – this can make the installation a little tricky, as you'll need to feed the cable and hoses, which are connected to the drawer, through the chassis to their destinations.
-This means you'll need the drawer to be close enough that they'll reach, but far enough away that you have room to install the chassis.
+So you'll need the drawer to be close enough that they'll reach, but far enough away that you have room to install the chassis.

 There are lots of rules you need to be aware of when installing a dishwasher for the first time.
-Because dishwashers use both water and electricity, the risk of a catastrophic outcome should something go wrong is much higher than for most other appliances – the rules exist to keep you, your home and everyone else safe.
+Because dishwashers use both water and electricity, the risk of a catastrophic outcome should something go wrong is much higher than for most other appliances – the rules exist to keep you, your home, and everyone else safe.

 As well as the tools needed for a replacement installation, you'll need a couple of other things: